-“BEMA” is a Hebrew word that refers to the elevated platform in the center of first-century synagogues where the people of God read the Text.
-The community of God’s people did not gather in buildings that faced a stage with an audience, but rather they allowed their gathering to reflect what they hoped to be true of their lives — centered around the Word of God.
+“BEMA” (or bimah) is a Hebrew word that refers to the elevated platform in the center of first-century synagogues where the people of God read the Text.
+At that time, the community of God’s people did not gather in buildings that faced a stage with an audience, but rather they allowed their gathering to reflect what they hoped to be true of their lives — it was centered around the Word of God.

-The BEMA program is an attempt to recapture a few of the elements that were present in the early church.
+The BEMA Discipleship program is an attempt to recapture a few of those elements present in the early church.
 It is not our desire to recreate an ancient world, but to learn from its successes and implement something vibrant into the culture of today.
 There are three things we believe were true then that could be revolutionary if they were true now:

 - The early church was committed to loving others.
 They subverted all the cultural assumptions about the worth of people.
 They actively believed every human being was made in the image of the Creator, having value and worth.
 Any system that sought to divide and distinguish and devalue must be subverted.

-The BEMA program is a multi-faceted program seeking to recapture some of these experiences through an attempt to return to a more ancient, rabbinic approach to discipleship.
-There is a deconstructive study of the Scriptures, an attempt to experiment with intentional community, a “come, follow me” approach to making disciples, and a three-week study tour to Israel and Turkey.
+BEMA Discipleship is a multi-faceted program seeking to recapture some of these experiences through an attempt to return to a more ancient, rabbinic approach to discipleship.
+The podcast is a deconstructive study of the Scriptures.
+Throughout the history of the program, we have encouraged attempts to experiment with intentional community.
+We emulate the “come, follow me” approach to making disciples we see Jesus use in the Text, and we teach others to do the same.
+We have created resources like the BEMA Liturgy to facilitate a journey through the Church calendar.
+Finally, we offer an opportunity to experience these things firsthand through study tours to Israel and Turkey.

 It is our desire to create a space to learn and grow, experiment and fail.
 A space where asking questions is incentivized and not discouraged.
 A space that God could fill — the way He desires to fill it.

 To love God.

 Structure of the Podcast